calimero-network/core/crates/server/README.md

 ## Websocket endpoints

-The WebSocket, accessible at /ws, allows clients to dynamically subscribe to and unsubscribe from real-time updates about specific contexts within the Calimero Server.
+The WebSocket, accessible at /ws, allows clients to dynamically subscribe to and unsubscribe from real-time updates about specific contexts within the Node Server.

 **1. Handle WebSocket Request**